Devel0pmentHero/Q/README.md

 if you're interested in further information, you can check out the documentation on https://vdesk.cloud/Documentation/Category/Server/Topic/Database

 Features will be downstreamed from the original project; however, the following features/changes are currently planned:
-- Support for DB2.
-- Support for Oracle DBs.
+- Support for DB2, Oracle and Firebird(maybe) DBs.
-- Support for Firebird DBs(maybe).
-- Further separation of Create, Alter and Drop-Expressions.
+- Further separation of Create, Alter and Drop-Expressions into separate classes.
 - Support for transactions.
+- Insert Expressions may return the last autogenerated value by default upon invocation.
+- More verbose methods for table Expressions like ``AddColumn()``.
+- Support for creating, altering and dropping views.
+- Lazy Expressions which evaluate upon execution time.